new-guy/screeps-os/REFACTOR.md

 1. Wall Mining
 2. Ability to force spawns to use a minimum amount of energy
     - Also bodyType min isn't respected
+3. Actually frickin define creep abilities in the abilities dir & use them.
+The "advanced do this thing" pattern is neat
 3. Make CreepSpawner less verbose & cleaner to define
 4. Minimum energy in storage needs to be scheduled
 5. Friggin display more information about the state of the room/creeps with roomVisuals